antelif/Lending-Library-API/README.md

         "surname": "string"
     }
     ```
-   This `id` is referred as `authorId` in this document and it will be needed to create new books.
+   This `id` is referred as `authorId` in this document, and it will be needed to create new books.

 ### Publisher